 Also inside your HTML folder, but not inside any of the subsite folders, create a folder called "www".

-Inside the www folder, create two folders:
+Inside the "www" folder, create two folders:

 One folder called "ougifs"; you will save copies of the older shared image files (GIF and JPEG format) from the server into this folder.
-In the illustration, there is only one such image file, link.gif.

 This will produce a structure on your hard disk that can be diagrammed as illustrated on the left portion of the figure:

 You have many choices for preparing your text (HTML) files.
 The simplest is to use a standard word processor on your personal computer and save the result as a text file.
-Specialized HTML editors are available for both Macintosh and Windows computers (some free or shareware, others commercial).
-These will involve some initial learning, and may make false assumptions about the server configuration or about your readers' browsing environment, but will permit you to use your mouse to take advantage of their special features.

 Some testing of new portions of your web materials will require that the files be placed on the server along with the related files.
 If there is no link anywhere that leads to your file, you can do this "concealed" testing by just opening the specific URL for your new file, and following the links it contains, to verify that all is well.
-This technique does not work very well for replacements of existing files (to which there will already be many public links and private bookmarks in place), but is useful for brand new parts of the web.
-Using the staging server, wws2, for server-based testing is described in the next sub-section.

 The Front Door servers have been configured to provide for on-line testing of new Web pages and especially of re-organized Web sites.
 This has been arranged by running two servers: files uploaded to the production server, ww2.ohio.edu, will be seen by the world only with URLs starting with http://www.ohio.edu/; files uploaded to the staging server, wws2.ohio.edu, will be seen with URLs starting with http://wws2.ohio.edu/.

-Testing from your hard disk is not possible for pages using the generic e-mail script (see Appendix V ).
+Testing from your hard disk is not possible for pages using the generic e-mail script (see Using Mailto ).
 Web pages using that feature can only be tested from the server.
 On-line testing also permits other people to review your pages from their own computers, before you go public with the new pages.
 This makes it easier to gather feedback about new designs, and therefore will improve the overall quality of your Web site.